Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/review/storage-file-datalake.api.md

 import { RequestPolicyOptions } from '@azure/core-http';
 import { RestError } from '@azure/core-http';
 import { ServiceClientOptions } from '@azure/core-http';
+import { ServiceGetPropertiesHeaders } from '@azure/storage-blob';
+import { ServiceGetPropertiesOptions } from '@azure/storage-blob';
 import { ServiceListContainersSegmentResponse } from '@azure/storage-blob';
 import { ServiceRenameContainerOptions } from '@azure/storage-blob';
+import { ServiceSetPropertiesOptions } from '@azure/storage-blob';
+import { ServiceSetPropertiesResponse } from '@azure/storage-blob';
 import { TokenCredential } from '@azure/core-http';
 import { TransferProgressEvent } from '@azure/core-http';
 import { UserAgentOptions } from '@azure/core-http';